 Many years ago, my husband and I began sponsoring a little boy named Pascal through Compassion International, a humanitarian aid organization.
 I love knowing he, too, is under the same blanket of stars.

 Pascal lives with his brothers, sisters, and mother, who has been ill for some time.
 His home has been described as a small shelter cobbled together with discarded materials.
 Fortunately, Pascal and many of the children in his village are able to attend a church-sponsored school.

 I don’t know if Pascal understands he lives in poverty.
 If so, his smiling school photos and drawings of himself playing soccer, laughing with friends, and helping his mother belie the fact.
-When I find myself wishing for material things or for even more ease in my life, I think of Pascal and the three billion people who live in poverty on our planet.
+When I find myself wishing for material things or for even more ease in my life, I think of Pascal and the three billion people on our planet who live in poverty.

 Rilke’s words shame me.
 I keep the quote close at hand, just in case I need to snap out of it.

 I sent a birthday card to Pascal, which an interpreter will help him read.
 I asked him to look up at the night sky.
 “Remember that you and I are on the same planet, under the same sky, looking up at the same stars,” I wrote.
 “I am making a special wish upon one of those stars for your birthday and always.”

 Star light, star bright, first star I see tonight.
 I wish I may, I wish I might, have the wish I wish tonight.